Code-Institute-Submissions/Milestone-Project-47/README.md

 I have laid out my website so that on the home section there is a beautiful image of an moroccan city which will cover most of the home section, this will convince the user to learn more about the website and below the image there will be a small paragraph that will inform the user of the purpose of the site.
 Below this, we have the 'Where To Visit' section, there will be a carousel that will show images of the most popular cities in Morocco and will have a paragraph on each image to give the user more information the city.
 The next section is the 'Travel Planning' section, where I have placed a search box at the top of this section so the user can search the city they are interested in and next to the search box will be buttons for the user to click on depending on what they would like their search to focus on such as hotels, restaurants and attractions and below this will be the map so when the user has chosen the city of their choice they can then browse through the different hotels, restaurants and attractions.
-'Book Your Visit' is the last section on the website, there will be a form for the user to fill out and once submitted a modal will appear to confirm that.
+'Book Your Visit' is the last section on the website, there will be a form for the user to fill out and a message below that we'll be in touch.

 #### Skeleton
 Below are links to the wireframes for this project and are designed to include different versions for a desktop, tablet and mobile phone view.